 The assessment process will ensure projects provide students with high quality training to be able to undertake research in the most effective way to ensure good animal welfare.

-For any queries relating to the awards please use the BBSRC or MRC contacts below (depending on whether the award will be associated with a BBSRC or MRC DTP).
+For any queries relating to the awards please use the contact below.
 Where possible, queries should be made from a single point of contact per institution.